buutrg/PRSmix/README.md

 PGS000002
 ```

+Optional: To split all scores into chunks with size of 20 scores/chunk and use 16 cores at once and

 Then, to harmonize SNP effect sizes:
 ```
 harmonize_snpeffect_toALT(
 	ref_file = "~/example/geno.afreq",
 	pgs_folder = "~/example/allPGScatalog/",
 	pgs_list = "~/example/allscoresID.txt",
+	snp_col = 1,
+	a1_col = 2,
+	beta_col = 3,
+	isheader = F,
+	chunk_size = 20, # Number of scores per chunk
+	ncores = 16, # ~6GB RAM per core for at the largest 6x10^6 variants
 	out = "~/example/weights.txt"
 )
 ```